 FAQs

-WWB does not offer test prep, but I have been long-time colleagues and collaborators with Corey Miller over at Tete-a-Tete.
-I highly recommend…and am in fact secretly envious of Corey’s power combo of affability and brains!
+• WWB does not offer test prep, but I have been long-time colleagues and collaborators with Corey Miller over at Tete-a-Tete.
+If you contact me directly, I can also recommend local NYC/Brooklyn companies!

 As a writing coach, not tutor, I focus on helping students build the hard and soft skills they’ll use for the rest of their lives—from tackling daunting essay prompts with what I call “mini-prompts,” to a Messy First Draft model of writing, and more.